aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/inserthyperlink/_index.md

 ### Remarks

-Note that you need to specify font formatting for the hyperlink display text explicitly using the [`Font`](../font) property.This methods internally calls [`InsertField`](../insertfield) to insert an MS Word HYPERLINK field into the document.
+Note that you need to specify font formatting for the hyperlink display text explicitly using the [`Font`](../font) property.

+This methods internally calls [`InsertField`](../insertfield) to insert an MS Word HYPERLINK field into the document.

 ### Examples